brandur/sorg/content/passages-drafts/004-portugal.md

 preserve the library itself from corrosive bat guano.

 The resident bats are fascinating -- maybe a little *too* fascinating.
-Visitors to the library tend to get so fixated on this one point of interest that the locals are tired of talking about it.
-Here's a great quote from a WSJ article on the subject:
+Visitors to the library tend to become so fixated on this one point of interest that locals are tired of talking about it.
+From a WSJ article [1] on the subject:

 > Catarina Freire, a Joanina guide for 16 years, said she
 > doesn’t mention bats until the end of her tours, to avoid